Death and funeral of Francisco Franco: Funeral and burial

 Franco's body lay in state in the chapel of the Royal Palace of Madrid from 21 to 23 November.

-On 23 November, his coffin, draped in the flag of Francoist Spain, was taken to the Plaza de Oriente for a Requiem Mass conducted by Cardinal Marcelo González Martín, Archbishop of Toledo, and attended by Juan Carlos and his wife Sofía.
+On 23 November, his coffin, draped in the flag of Francoist Spain, was taken to the Plaza de Oriente for a Requiem Mass conducted by Cardinal Marcelo González Martín, Archbishop of Toledo, and attended by king Juan Carlos and his wife Sofía.
 Many European governments, which condemned Franco's regime, declined to send high-level representatives to his funeral.
-Some of the few foreign dignitaries who attended were:
+Among the few foreign dignitaries who attended were: